llvm/llvm-project/lldb/docs/use/aarch64-linux.rst

 to learn about the extension and `here <https://kernel.org/doc/html/latest/arch/arm64/sme.html>`__ for the Linux Kernel's handling of it.

-SME adds a "Streaming Mode" to SVE.
-This mode has its own vector length.
+SME adds a "Streaming Mode" to SVE, and this mode has its own vector length known as the "Streaming Vector Length".

 In LLDB you will see the following new registers: